bgd-labs/umbrella-ui/docs-site/docs/faq/rewards-and-yields.md

 Once you start staking, you will continuously accrue Umbrella rewards.
 You can claim these rewards at any time by executing a blockchain transaction, for example, via [stake.onaave.com](https://stake.onaave.com/).
 The process is fully on-chain.

-## Can I earn multiple types of reward tokens simultaneously?

-Yes, each staked asset can simultaneously earn up to eight different reward token types.
-The Aave DAO governance controls target liquidity levels, maximum emission rates, reward token selection, and distribution periods for these multiple reward streams.